The Galaxy Stellar Mass-SFR-Size Relation in EAGLE, TNG100, and Observations: Summary and Discussion

 Such an explanation has already been postulated and tested to a certain extent using observational data and through analytical modeling.
 In \citet{Wang2019}, the authors suggested that as compact star-forming galaxies tend to possess lower neutral hydrogen gas content (\citealt{Wang2018}) and thus are expected to have higher star formation efficiency compared to their more extended counterparts \citep[e.g.,][]{Shi2011}, they are able to convert cold gas into stars more efficiently.
 This makes them experience more bursty star formation for a given amount of gas accretion, placing them on the upper envelope of the SFMS.
 They then consume their cold gas more rapidly than more extended galaxies and subsequently migrate toward the lower envelope of the SFMS.
 Such an evolutionary sequence thus naturally explains the pronounced mass–SFR–size relation identified in observations (\citealt{Wuyts2011, he2025symmetryfundamentalparametersgalaxies}).
 Building upon this idea, the authors developed a gas-regulator model \citep{Lilly2013} in which galaxy evolution is driven by time variations in the gas inflow rate \citep[see also, e.g.,][]{Tacchella2020, SenWang_2022, Gui2025}.
 Utilizing the spatially resolved spectroscopic data of MaNGA galaxies, the model quantitatively reproduced the observed scatter in SFR both within individual galaxies and across the galaxy population.
 In addition, the model also successfully accounted for the observed anti-correlation between SFR and gas-phase metallicity seen in both observations and simulations \citep{Mannucci2010, Wang2021, Ma2024}.

-We note that it is highly interesting to use cosmological simulations to examine the validity of such a postulation, where more compact galaxies have larger temporal fluctuations in SFR (as a consequence of higher star-formation efficiency) and thus are more prevalent among the upper and lower envelopes of the SFMS, in comparison to their more extended counterparts.
-Finally we also mention in passing that a simultaneous assessment of such a joint mass–size–SFR relation across a broad redshift range is essential in calibrating or evaluating the realism of cosmological simulations.
+Our study demonstrates that both simulations broadly reproduce the observed trend that galaxy size decreases with increasing offset away from the SFMS.
+It is worth noting that these properties actually emerge self-consistently from the simulation, without deliberately or simultaneously calibrating the mass–size–SFR relation to match the observational trends.
+In light of this, it is highly interesting to use cosmological simulations to examine the validity of such a postulation, where more compact galaxies have larger temporal fluctuations in SFR (as a consequence of higher star-formation efficiency) and thus are more prevalent among the upper and lower envelopes of the SFMS, in comparison to their more extended counterparts.